Our Tour Guide Team

 Chicago has so many neighborhoods, buildings, and by-ways that it’s hard to go long without seeing something new, or something familiar from a new angle.
 I studied Cinema History for my M.A. from the University of Chicago.
 I’ve worked as a culture writer for various publications and as an educator of the humanities at the City Colleges of Chicago.
 I’m thrilled to share my love of this city’s busy past and unique architectural spaces with Chicago Detours.
 I live in the Chicago neighborhood of Lincoln Park.

-Public Tour and Marketing Coordinator and Tour Guide
+Marketing Manager and Tour Guide

 Chicago’s history is so fascinating, you could spend a lifetime uncovering its secrets…I’m willing to give it a try!
 I have an M.A. in US History from the University of Nevada-Las Vegas and then pursued doctoral studies in Urban History at the University of Illinois at Chicago.
 I love to learn new aspects of Chicago’s rich history and then share my knowledge as a tour guide with Chicago Detours.
 I live in Ravenswood.